 In CASCADE, Meg Stuart and seven dancers look for ways to resist the arrow of time.
 Meeting in structures of rhythmic complexity, they propel their bodies and imaginations into a new temporal space, envisioning a new earth and rebalancing inevitable outcomes.

 Choreography: Meg Stuart Created with and performed by: Pieter Ampe, Jayson.
-Batut, Mor Demer, Davis Freeman, Márcio Kerber Canabarro, Renan Martins de Oliveira, Isabela Fernandes Santana Scenography, light design: Philippe Quesne Dramaturgy: Igor Dobricic Music composition: Brendan Dougherty Live Music: Brendan Dougherty, Philipp Danzeisen Costume design: Aino Laberenz Text: Tim Etchells / Damaged Goods Assistant scenography: Elodie Dauguet Assistant costumes: Patty Eggerickx Assistant creation: Ana Rocha
+Batut, Mor Demer, Davis Freeman, Márcio Kerber Canabarro, Renan Martins de Oliveira, Isabela Fernandes Santana Scenography, light design: Philippe Quesne Dramaturgy: Igor Dobricic Music composition: Brendan Dougherty Live Music: Ruben Martinez, Philipp Danzeisen Costume design: Aino Laberenz Text: Tim Etchells / Damaged Goods Assistant scenography: Elodie Dauguet Assistant costumes: Patty Eggerickx Assistant creation: Ana Rocha

 Production Damaged Goods, Nanterre-Amandiers (Paris), PACT Zollverein (Essen), Ruhrtriennale – Festival der Künste 2020 Supported by the Fondation d’entreprise Hermès within the framework of the New Settings Program